 One more thing; count the words of the paragraph and do the calculations for the length of the precis.
 The ideal length, as already discussed, is one-third of the original.

-Once you are done with reading it at least three times, go for the first draft of precis.
+Once you are done reading it at least three times, go for the first draft of precis.
 It would be better if you avoid looking at the original text while writing the first draft.
-Make the draft on the basis of the information you have already gathered by repeated readings.
+Make the draft on the basis of the information you have already gathered through repeated readings.